 Dr. Crowley suggests that many potential students might initially be unfamiliar with the concept of a global or international business degree.
 While the international element of the degree gets “top billing” in the University’s marketing messages, it’s actually the various core concentrations offered within the program that makes TROY’s Global Business Degree Program compelling.
 The concentrations may look like traditional business disciplines — management, marketing, human resource management, risk management, analytics, and information systems — but what sets them apart from the purely traditional is that they are all informed by the addition of an international perspective.

+That concept of business skills that fit any environment is at the heart of the global business degree.
 “If a student shows up and says ‘I want to be a marketing major,’ they can 100% come here and be a marketing major,” says Dr. Crowley.
 “The same is true for all of the other business concentrations we offer.
 We technically have it under this global business degree but regardless of your specific area of interest, you will get a fully-fledged experience in each concentration.
 And you’ll be taught by faculty who are fully credentialed to teach in each specific area of concentration.”

 But that’s just part of the benefit of the degree.
 As Dr. Crowley points out, the program’s global business aspect makes the degree stand apart and gives students a head start on their next step out into the wider world.

 “It gives you that additional training with an international perspective,” says Dr. Crowley.
 “So, when you go out and try to find a job with a global company, or try to get into a grad school, or whatever your next step on the career path may be, you’ve got that extra ‘oomph’ to your degree that’s got a global scale.”